 Benefit Corporation Aka The “B Corp”

 Benefit corporations are a relatively new type of business entity.
-Originally implemented by legislation in Maryland in 2010, these new entities are now recognized and can be formed in 19 states, while legislation is pending in many others.
+Originally implemented by legislation in Maryland in 2010, these entities can now be formed in 36 states.
 But, as with most new things, there is a lot of confusion surrounding benefit corporations.
 You’ll find the answers to all of your benefit corporation questions below:

 What is a benefit corporation?